daveworth/not-so-secret-sauce/topics/open-source-contribution-guide.md

 The extracted library will be easier to maintain because it is separated from a specific project.
 It will also be a welcomed contribution that saves other developers time.
 Also, it might save you time if another developer contributes a feature you need back.
-And last but not least, it makes you and Highgroove look awesome!
+And last but not least, it makes you and us look awesome!

 Building a gem is not a difficult process, so even the smallest of gems will be welcomed additions to the community.
-Seek out other Highgroovers who have built gems before if you want to give this a shot; you might be surprised at how easy it is.
+Seek out other people who have built gems before if you want to give this a shot; you might be surprised at how easy it is.